-Today we welcome back a special guest on the blog: Stelter Senior Technical Consultant, Lynn Gaumer, J.D.
-Lynn returns to share her insights on the importance of having a plan for your planned giving marketing program—and not just leaving it to luck.
+Today we welcome back a special guest on the blog: Stelter Senior Technical Consultant Lynn M. Gaumer, J.D.
+Lynn shares four steps to help get you across the planned giving finish line.

 “It’s not a sprint, it’s a marathon.”